OFA-Sys/AIR-Bench/README.md

 # LeaderBoard
 - Welcome to submit **your LALM** results to issue or directly email qyang1021@zju.edu.cn.
 We will update the ranking list
-- We are eagerly looking forward to evaluating **gpt4o**（after the audio interface is made available).
 - At present, the scoring model of our automated evaluation framework is: gpt-4-0125-preview

 ## Chat LeaderBoard